MacaPecha/devsite-docs/guides/plugins/unofficial/zencart.en.md

 ---
   indexable: false
 ---
-# ZenCart - Mercado Pago Module (v1.5.x)
+# ZenCart - Mercado Libre Module (v1.5.x)

 > WARNING
 >
 > We only support official plugins
 >
-> We do not provide technical support of Mercado Pago for this documentation.
+> We do not provide technical support of Mercado Libre for this documentation.
 If you wish to make any changes, you may [make modifications to our open code on GitHub](https://github.com/mercadopago/devsite-docs/blob/development/guides/plugins/unofficial/zencart.en.md).

 ## Features

-The module of Mercado Pago to Zencart is integrated with the feature and payment solutions:
+The module of Mercado Libre to Zencart is integrated with the feature and payment solutions:

 * [Basic Checkout (Redirect, Iframe ou Lightbox)](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/solutions/payments/basic-checkout/receive-payments)
     * Split payments (Two cards)